Vegetable Garden Crop Rotation

 • The squash family also includes zucchini, watermelon and cucumbers.
 They can be grown alongside cabbages and potatoes, and need a good dose of compost before planting.
 Most of these plants are good at blocking weeds, so can be planted strategically.

 • Beets are related to chard and spinach.
-Like cabbages, they like wet, fertile soil.
+Like cabbages, they are fond of wet, fertile soil.

 • By contrast, lettuces and artichokes like well-drained soils.
 Also keep in mind that lettuce is very fragile and prone to attack from diseases and pests.
 Make sure it is easy to reach, and not covered by other plants that may harbor lettuce’s enemies.

 • Perhaps the most diverse and odd family combines potatoes, tomatoes, peppers and eggplants.
 Though the fruit varies widely, they all have similar flowers.
-They like fertile, compost-rich soil.
+They prefer fertile, compost-rich soil.

 • The carrot family is another diverse clan united by its flowers.
 It includes celery, parsley, parsnips and fennel.
 These are generally pretty hardy, and can thrive in the remnants of additives that were used for cabbages or other needy plants.

 Several plants don’t fit any of the above categories, making them versatile enough to fill any holes in the garden plan.
 They include sweet corn, buckwheat and New Zealand spinach.
-On the other hand, consider planting designated permanent beds for perennial rhubarb and asparagus.
+On the other hand, consider planting designated permanent beds for rhubarb and asparagus, which are perennials.

 Crop rotations can also be used in a greenhouse, though the tight space may make a good rotation tricky.
 Instead of trying to rotate crops around the greenhouse, consider skipping certain varieties for a season.